react-navigation/react-navigation.github.io/docs/getting-started.md

   },
 });
 ```
+<a href="https://snack.expo.io/@react-navigation/hello-world" target="blank" class="run-code-button">&rarr; Run this code</a>

+If you run this code, you will see a screen with an empty navigation bar and a grey content area containing your `HomeScreen` component.
+The styles you see for the navigation bar and the content area are the default configuration for a `StackNavigator`, we'll learn how to configure those later.

+> The casing of the route name doesn't matter -- you can use lowercase `home` or capitalized `Home`, it's up to you.
+We prefer capitalizing our route names.

+> The only required configuration for a route is the `screen` component.
+You can read more about the other options available in the [StackNavigator reference](__TODO__).

-It's often useful to have more control over the component at the root of your app, so let's wrap it in another component instead of exporting it directly.
+In React Native, the component exported from `App.js` is the entry point (or root component) for your app -- it is the component from which every other component descends.
+It's often useful to have more control over the component at the root of your app than you would get from exporting a `StackNavigator`, so let's export a component that just renders our `StackNavigator`.

 ```js
 const RootStack = StackNavigator({